36890641/PortforlioProjects/README.md

              dense_rank() over (order by marks desc) as dense_rank_num from random_tables.student_marks;

--- Find out top 3 products from each division by total quantity sold in a given year
+-- Find out top 3 products from each division by total quantity sold in a given year--

 	with cte1 as
 		(select
                      p.division,